sgoeschl/freemarker-cli/README.md

 * Support multiple documents for a single transformation
 * Support transformation of CSV files using [Apache Commons CSV](http://commons.apache.org/proper/commons-csv/)
+* Support transformation of JSON using [Jayway's JSONPath](https://github.com/jayway/JsonPath)
+* XML is supported by FreeMarker anyway - see http://freemarker.org/docs/xgui.html
 * Support for reading document content from STDIN to integrate with command line tools
 * Add some commonly useful information such as `System Properties`, `Enviroment Variables`